Your Identity

 Once you have your extended list, try to combine items that represent the same thing.
 Maybe you wrote “professional” because you feel you are a professional, but also “accountant.”
 After all, that’s your job.
 In this instance, they might represent the same thing for you.

 I would expect this list to have a minimum of three to four items and a maximum of ten to twelve.
-If you wind up with a lot more, it’s still okay, but you must reflect and decide if all of those roles are critical for you, or if, perhaps, you are overextended.
+If you wind up with a lot more, it’s still okay, but you must reflect and decide if all of those roles are critical or if, perhaps, you are overextended.

 2 Defining Your Roles